 For example, if you’re running an ecommerce site, Shopify is the best standalone option, and WooCommerce is great if you’re using WordPress.
 For those of you who are planning to run a content-heavy website, like a blog for affiliate marketing or selling ad space, WordPress is your best bet.
 For everything else, stick with Wix.
-As an all-in-one website builder, Wix is perfect for beginners, and it has built-in monetization features.
+As an all-in-one website builder that is reliable and secure, Wix is perfect for beginners and includes built-in monetization features.

 Step 3 – Identify Your Target Market

 Now that your website is set up, it’s time to choose your niche.
 Trying to target “everybody” is a losing strategy.
 It’s impossible to tailor your content to everyone, so don’t even try.

 Instead, pick a target market using specific factors.